Principal English Translation:

 Frances Karttunen:

-HUĒHUEH pl: HUĒHUETQUEH; singular possessed form: -HUĒHUETCĀUH old man / viejo o anciano (M) This has T before the plural suffix but a glottal stop word-finally in the singular, except in Z, which has T thoughout.
+HUĒHUEH pl: HUĒHUETQUEH; singular possessed form: -HUĒHUETCĀUH old man / viejo o anciano (M) This has T before the plural suffix but a glottal stop word-finally in the singular, except in Z, which has T throughout.
 Before -TZIN and –TŌN this has the form HUĒHUĒN.
 See HUĒHUĒNTŌN, HUĒHUĒNTZIN.

 HUĒHUET See HUĒHUEH.